In-Data-We-Trust/In-Data-We-Trust.github.io/_pages/about.md

 ## Our Mission

-To help organisations ***trust*** their data, become data driven and use this to grow 🚀
+**To help organisations ***trust*** their data, become data driven and use this to grow** 🚀

-Data stacks and solutions can easily become ***complicated*** and time consuming to build new data feeds.
+Building new data stacks and solutions can easily become ***complicated*** and time consuming.
 We guard against this pitfall by having a principle of doing the exact opposite.

 > Simplicity beats complexity.